wrello/Plums/README.md

 ⚠️Currently in beta.
 Not recommended for use in production.⚠️

+<h2>Why Plums Exists</h2>

-I made Plums because ReplicaService was no longer being maintained and was missing built-in server-side events that mirrored client-side ones. loleris released [Replica](https://github.com/MadStudioRoblox/Replica) which is better developed, but I never stopped working on my ReplicaService-inspired version.
-Plums prioritizes dev experience with a simpler API and adds some things that Replica is missing, namely:
+I made Plums because ReplicaService was no longer being maintained and was missing built-in server-side events that mirrored the client-side ones. loleris released [Replica](https://github.com/MadStudioRoblox/Replica) which is greatly improved, but I never stopped working on my ReplicaService-inspired version.
+Plums prioritizes developer experience with a simpler API and adds some things that Replica is missing, namely:
 - server-side events
 - nested replicated objects in data tables
 - internal handling of non-registered clients on replication
 - serialized data to decrease packet sizes
-- propogated value changed events from nested listeners
+- propogated value changed events to nested listeners

 <h2>Install</h2>